 Does Life Have Meaning?

 Is this life just a lucky accident?
 Do our lives have purpose or should we invent our own?
 Does having an answer to this question make any difference?
 What can we learn from philosophy, the arts, science and theology about this timeless question?

-Is the New Testament Reliable?
+Is The New Testament Reliable?

 Jesus: Man or Myth?

 Did Jesus really rise from the dead?
 “Yes,” says the Christian.
 “It’s in the Bible, so it’s true.”
-The skeptic says, “Obviously not.
+The sceptic says, “Obviously not.
 People don’t rise from the dead.
 If that happened, we’d know about it.”